Student Program

 Selection Board Process

 Once applications are received, the accessions office completes a full review of all applications for completeness and ensures each applicant is eligible.
 The completed packages of all eligible applicants are then reviewed by a board of senior active duty judge advocates.
 The board typically takes place 4 weeks after the application deadline.
 The final selection of professionally recommended students must be reviewed and approved by the Judge Advocate General.
 Applicants who are professionally recommended will be notified individually, usually within 6-8 weeks after the application deadline.
-All applicants can check their status on the application website.

 Note: If you are not selected, you may reapply by each deadline as long as you remain eligible.
 You must submit a new application.
 The structured interview does not expire, however you are not allowed to have a new structured interview within a three year period.
 After three years have passed, you may (but are not required to) request a new structured interview.